maxlim33/scriptrunner-demo-examples/README.md

 **Warning:** Atlassian API tokens allow a user to act as you on any instance connected to your Atlassian account.
 Be as protective of this token as you would any password.

+### Updating the files

-Update `~/.gradle/gradle.properties` with the following properties set (without the square brackets):
+Update your user home gradle.properties file `~/.gradle/gradle.properties` with the following properties set (without the square brackets):

 ```properties
 atlassianUser=[your Adaptavist email address]